-At Dollarama, we recognize our responsibility to respect and protect human rights, particularly in the context of an international supply chain.
-Dollarama's framework for managing the risks of forced labour and child labour in direct operations and supply chain has been in place for several years.
-We are also committed to improving our human rights risk mitigation strategies to ensure their continued relevance.
+At Dollarama, we recognize our responsibility to respect and protect human rights, particularly in the context of an international supply chain, and we are committed to improving our human rights risk mitigation strategies to ensure their continued relevance.

 Our framework is comprised of structured accountability mechanisms, including but not limited to, our Code of Conduct, Vendor Code of Conduct and social audit program, which are reinforced by ownership and governance oversight at the management and board level, as well as regular risk assessments, all of which are further described in this Report.
 Our focus is on enforcing specific workplace standards that aim to promote the dignity, safety and wellbeing of the workers in our operations and supply chain.
-With the publication of this Report, we are also increasing transparency and visibility into our practices, including how we identify risks in our supply chain and seek to mitigate them.